 Emails can seem a little intimidating,try starting your email with a “hello!” and ending it with a friendly and relevant remark.
 Also, try to include the name of the person you’re emailing to make it feel more personal.

 While emails may not always be the most formal mode of communication, it is important to maintain formality.

 Also, this will make your message easier to understand.
 If there is a mistake in a mass message sent out, receivers will focus more on the mistake rather than the content of the email.

 Hold the CCs and the BCCs

-Be careful with the number of CCs you add to an email as it can also distract from the content of the email.
-If it is not important for your email receiver to know who else is reading this email chain, add them to the BCC list.
+Be careful with the number of CCs you add to an email, as it can also distract from the content of the email.
+If your email receiver doesn’t have to know who else is reading this email chain, add them to the BCC list.